ariatemplates/hashspace/docs/samples/logs/description.md

 [#output]

 As you can see logs can be generated from a template through the **{log}** statement.
 It supports multiple arguments that are automatically concatenated as one string.
-The first level of object properties and array items are automatically displayed, so that all objects accessible at a template position can be discovered through **{log scope}**
+The first level of object properties and array items are automatically displayed, so that all objects accessible at a template position can be discovered through **{log $scope}**

 The **{log}** statement will automatically create a new log when one of the log argument changes.